 - You want to fit in

 When you venture into the world trying to make friends, you want to be liked, respected, and accepted and to make a good impression on the people you meet.
-Fear of rejection and wanting to fit in are common reasons why people worry about what others think of them.
+Fear of rejection and wanting to fit in could be some of the reasons why you worry about what others think of you.

 - Your past